GfSE/SpecIF-Pages/Documentation/03_SpecIF_JSON-Schema.md

     },
     "changedAt": "2016-05-26T08:59:00+02:00"
 }
+]
 ```

-In the example you can see that as title for the property with the ID *PC-Name- the term *dcterms:title- is used.
+In the example you can see that as title for the property with the ID *PC-Name* the term *dcterms:title* is used.
 So this property class defines a property where the name of an PLM data element can be stored.

 ### Resource Classes